Using Notifications

 Creating and publishing your own custom notifications

 Umbraco uses notifications to allow people to hook into different workflow processes.
 This notification pattern is extensible, allowing you to create and publish custom notifications, and other people to observe and hook into your custom processes.
-This approach can be very useful when creating Umbraco packages.
+This approach can be useful when creating Umbraco packages.
 For more information on how you create and publish your own notifications, see the creating and publishing notifications article.

 Samples